Friday November 1, 2019 6:33 AM -- Closing of October

 attention whatsoever being more like a barely audible conversation

-somewhere else in some other room.
+somewhere else in a different room.
 You can think over the top of it, make phone calls

 over it, watch TV, surf the internet, or hover half asleep in the